hyscale-lab/slimsc/README.md

 ## Overview

 Standard Self-Consistency (SC) improves LLM reasoning but is computationally expensive and slow due to generating many full reasoning chains.
-Our analysis reveals that correct and incorrect reasoning chains form distinct semantic clusters, with incorrect chains often being highly redundant.
+Our analysis reveals that correct and incorrect chains form distinct semantic clusters, with incorrect chains often being highly redundant.
 We propose **Slim-SC**, a dynamic thought-pruning method that identifies and removes these redundant chains step-by-step during generation based on their semantic similarity.
-This approach significantly reduces computational overhead and latency while maintaining or even improving accuracy by creating a more diverse and effective set of candidate chains for the final vote.
+Our method achieves significant efficiency gains, **reducing end-to-end latency by up to 45%** (on GPQA) and **token usage by up to 32%** (on AIME-2024), while also **lowering mean KV Cache usage by 10pp**.
+Crucially, these gains are achieved while maintaining or even slightly improving accuracy (**+0.5pp on GPQA**) by retaining a more effective set of diverse candidate chains for the final vote.

 <p align="center">
   <img src="assets/figure8.png" alt="KV Cache Usage Over Time" width="900"/>